stet-stet/goct_ismir2023/README.md

 python text_replacer.py OSUFOLDER (BIGFOLDER) python text_replacer.py STEPMANIAFOLDER (SMALLFOLDER)
 ```
-This is a script that replaces all certain instance of a text within the folder to another.
+This is a script that replaces all certain instance of a text within the folder to another, for files with certain extensions.

 now, run any script in `scripts`, from the top directory.
 I hope the titles are intuitive enough: if not, please raise an issue (or head there to see if I've already answered the question).